mnievesc/Short-Awk-Tutorial/README.md

 ```
 awk '{print $3-$2}' chr7.bed
 ```
 Ok, so there are a few genes that are longer than 1200 bp.
-Let's filter out the information for the other genes that we are not interested in using a regular expression.
+Let's filter out the information for the other genes that we are not interested in by using a regular expression.
 ```
 awk '$3-$2 > 1200' chr7.bed       # Note that here we do not need the print statement
 ```
-You can also chain statements, like say for example we only wanted genes on the positive DNA strand (field 4 provides this information) and that are over 1100 bp long.
+You can also chain statements, like say for example we only wanted genes on the positive DNA strand (field 4 provides this information) and that are over 1100 base pairs long.
 ```
 awk '$4 ~/Pos*/ && $3 - $2 > 1100' chr7.bed
 ```
 So here we have done few things, the first is we use a pattern `$4 ~/Pos*/`.
-This pattern is a regular expression, its matching field 4 to the statement `Po`s and then using `*` which is a wildcard.
-In other words its saying, any time you see
-Pos regardless of what follows, select that line.
+This pattern is a regular expression, its matching field 4 to the statement `Pos` and then using `*` which is a wildcard.
+In other words its saying, in field 4 ($4), any time you see the pattern "Pos" (~/Pos), regardless of what follows (*), select that line.
 The pattern to be matched is in slashes.
 Then we have `&&` for AND.
 So the command is saying, after you match this pattern (i.e. find elements on the positive strand) do something else, which in this case is perform the arithmetic.

 We can even use awk to create new fields in a file based on previously inputed information.
-Dor example if we wanted to make a new file that only contains the chromosome name, positions and then the length of each gene we could do:
+For example if we wanted to make a new file that only contains the chromosome name, positions and then the length of each gene we could do:
 ```
 awk -v OFS="\t" '{print $1,$2,$3,$3-$2}' chr7.bed
 ```